Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Antiretroviral therapy (ART) for the treatment of HIV infection has improved steadily since the advent of potent combination therapy in 1996.
-ART has dramatically reduced HIV-associated morbidity and mortality and has transformed HIV infection into a manageable chronic condition.
-In addition, ART is highly effective at preventing HIV transmission.1 However, only 55% of people with HIV in the United States have suppressed viral loads,2 mostly resulting from undiagnosed HIV infection and failure to link or retain diagnosed patients in care.
+ART has dramatically reduced HIV-associated morbidity and mortality and has transformed HIV infection into a manageable chronic condition, with life expectancy approaching that for people without HIV.1,2 ART is also highly effective at preventing sexual transmission of HIV in patients who have adequately suppressed viral loads.3-5 Unfortunately, in 2016, only 51% of people with HIV in the United States had maximally suppressed viral loads;6 the lack of suppression is mostly due to undiagnosed HIV infection and failure to link or retain patients with HIV in care.

 The Department of Health and Human Services (HHS) Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel) is a working group of the Office of AIDS Research Advisory Council (OARAC).
-The primary goal of the Panel is to provide HIV care practitioners with recommendations based on current knowledge of antiretroviral drugs (ARVs) used to treat adults and adolescents with HIV in the United States.
+The Panel’s primary goal is to provide HIV care practitioners with recommendations that are based on current knowledge of the antiretroviral (ARV) drugs that are used to treat adults and adolescents with HIV in the United States.
 The Panel reviews new evidence and updates recommendations when needed.
-These guidelines include recommendations on baseline laboratory evaluations, treatment goals, benefits of ART and considerations when initiating therapy, choice of the initial regimen for ART-naive patients, ARV drugs or combinations to avoid, management of treatment failure, management of adverse effects and drug interactions, and special ART-related considerations in specific patient populations.
-This Panel works closely with the HHS Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children to provide recommendations for adolescents at different stages of growth and development.
-Recommendations for ART regimens in these guidelines are most appropriate for postpubertal adolescents (i.e., sexual maturity rating [SMR] IV and V).
-Clinicians should follow recommendations in the Pediatric Guidelines when initiating ART in adolescents at SMR III or lower.3 For recommendations related to pre- (PrEP) and post- (PEP) HIV exposure prophylaxis for people who do not have HIV, clinicians should consult recommendations from the Centers for Disease Control and Prevention (CDC).4
+These guidelines include recommendations on baseline laboratory evaluations, treatment goals, benefits of ART and considerations when initiating therapy, choice of the initial regimen for ART-naive persons with HIV, ARV drugs or combinations to avoid, management of treatment failure, optimizing ART regimens, management of adverse effects and drug interactions, and special ART-related considerations in specific populations.
+This Panel works closely with the HHS Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV to provide recommendations for adolescents at different stages of growth and development.
+Recommendations for ART regimens in these guidelines are most appropriate for postpubertal adolescents (i.e., those with sexual maturity ratings [SMRs] of 4 and 5).
+Clinicians should follow recommendations in the Pediatric Antiretroviral Guidelines when initiating ART in adolescents with an SMR of 3 or lower.
+For recommendations related to pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) for people who do not have HIV, clinicians should consult recommendations from the Centers for Disease Control and Prevention.7

-These guidelines represent current knowledge regarding the use of ARVs.
+These guidelines represent current knowledge regarding the use of ARV drugs.
 Because the science of HIV evolves rapidly, the availability of new agents and new clinical data may change therapeutic options and preferences.
-Information included in these guidelines may not always be consistent with approved labeling for the particular drugs or indications, and the use of the terms “safe” and “effective” may not be synonymous with the Food and Drug Administration (FDA)-defined legal standards for drug approval.
-The Panel frequently updates the guidelines (current and archived versions of the guidelines are available on the AIDSinfo website at https://www.aidsinfo.nih.gov).
-However, the guidelines cannot always be updated apace with the rapid evolution of new data and cannot offer guidance on care for all patients.
+Information included in these guidelines may not always be consistent with approved labeling for the specific drugs or indications, and the use of the terms “safe” and “effective” may not be synonymous with the Food and Drug Administration-defined legal standards for drug approval.
+The Panel frequently updates the guidelines (current and archived versions of the guidelines are available on the AIDSinfo website).
+However, updates to the guidelines may not keep pace with the release of new data, and the guidelines cannot offer guidance on care for all patients.
 Patient management decisions should be based on clinical judgement and attention to unique patient circumstances.

-The Panel recognizes the importance of clinical research in generating evidence to address unanswered questions related to the optimal safety and efficacy of ART, and encourages both the development of protocols and patient participation in well-designed, Institutional Review Board (IRB)-approved clinical trials.
+The Panel recognizes the importance of clinical research in generating evidence to address unanswered questions related to the optimal safety and efficacy of ART and encourages both the development of protocols and patient participation in well-designed, Institutional Review Board-approved clinical trials.